domainzero/domainzero/README.md

 - 👋 Hi, I’m @domainzero
+- I do dumb things.
-- 😈 I hate myself.
+- I write bad code.
+- AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

 <!---
 domainzero/domainzero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.